November 24th, False Positives, Right the Right Festival, HKW, Berlin

 Held off site at the Prison Palace, renowned for the incaceration of Casanova, Cheang's work traces the transformation of confinement and surveillance technologies within digital culture.

 During this residency I began recording musical pieces with my custom made Chrome browser add-on, Listening Back.
-Listening Back is an add-on for the Chrome browser that sonifies Internet cookies in real time as one browses online.
-Utilising digital waveform synthesis, Listening Back provides an audible presence for the hidden infrastructures that collect personal and identifying data.
-Addressing the proliferation of ubiquitous online surveillance and the methods by which our information flows are intercepted by mechanisms of automated data collection, Listening Back functions to expose real-time digital surveillance and consequently the ways in which our everyday relationships to being surveilled have become normalised.
+Listening Back is an add-on for the Chrome browser that sonifies Internet cookies in real time as one browses online, thereby providing an audible presence for hidden infrastructures that collect personal and identifying data.

 This project began as a 16 day composition for a group show at 55 Sydenham Rd Marrickville NSW 2204 AU (R.I.P).
 Here is a limited edition vinyl version on Karlrecords.
 Artwork by Katherina Pling.